shoui520/shoui520.github.io/docs/vn-setup.md

 !!! info "macOS Big Sur"
 	You need to do `brew install --cask --no-quarantine wine-crossover20.0.2` instead.

-We will now create a **32-bit** Wine prefix, this has the best compatibility and stability.

-!!! warning "AMD Hackintosh"
-	If you are using a Hackintosh with an AMD processor, you must use a 64-bit Wine prefix. `wineboot` without a `WINEARCH` parameter, also `wine` commands must be run with `wine64` instead.

 **Attention: macOS Catalina & later**

 On macOS Catalina 10.15.0 to 10.15.3, [System Integrity Protection](https://support.apple.com/en-us/HT204899) needs to be disabled to allow `wine32on64` to change the state of `i386_set_ldt`.
 In other words, let Wine run in 32-bit mode, because if you didn't know, Apple artificially killed 32-bit application support in Catalina.
 Oh, Apple!